 Storyline – 6/10

-The story follows King, the most skilled mercenary on Earth, who is sent of Mandragora Island to rescue engineer Dr. James Neil, who has been taken hostage by a villain named Claw and his gang of terrorists and thereby also save Neil’s research into how mandrakes can be used as a means of bio-regeneration.
-As far as stories go, it’s about as cliché as any other story associated with the likes of Rambo and The Expendables trilogy, but in my opinion, it is able to hold player’s interest for its duration.
+The story follows King, the most skilled mercenary on Earth, who is sent to Mandragora Island to rescue engineer Dr. James Neil, who has been taken hostage by a villain named Claw and his gang of terrorists and thereby also save Neil’s research into how mandrakes can be used as a means of bio-regeneration.
+As far as stories go, it’s about as cliché as any other story associated with the likes of Rambo and The Expendables trilogy, but in my opinion, it is able to hold the player’s interest for its duration.

 Originality – 7/10

 Like Valiant Hearts, this is yet another title to have been released to defy the tropes and conventions associated with most army-based video games.
 Though it clearly has been influenced by the Contra series, it’s been a while since a game like this had been released, and given how engaging and different it is compared with many other 2D side scrollers, I believe a sequel is in order.

 In summation, Mercenary Kings is by far one of the best army-based video games I’ve ever played.
 It may be wanting in terms of story and many tropes seen in many other video games and films prior, but the focus has been primarily put into where it truly matters; the gameplay.